Falparis/ICPhackhaton/BUILD.md

 # Continue building locally

-Projects deployed through ICP Ninja are temporary; they will only be live for 20 minutes before they are removed.
-The command-line tool `dfx` can be used to continue building your ICP Ninja project locally and deploy it to the mainnet.
+Projects deployed through ICP are temporary; they will only be live for 20 minutes before they are removed.
+The command-line tool `dfx` can be used to continue building your ICP   project locally and deploy it to the mainnet.

-To migrate your ICP Ninja project off of the web browser and develop it locally, follow these steps.
+To migrate your ICP   project off of the web browser and develop it locally, follow these steps.

 ### 1. Install developer tools.